Re-Opening of Campus - FAQs

 Masks - Will my student have to wear a mask?

 Yes, all students and teachers will wear facial coverings.
 We also recommend a quick-release lanyard for your child’s mask.
 Most critically, we will adhere to wearing facial coverings indoors or when we are not able to socially distance.
 This act is out of respect for our classmates and teachers.
 When outdoors or appropriately socially distanced, or when imperative to learning facial coverings may be removed at the discretion of the teacher.
 Masks must be worn during transitions in hallways and in shared spaces.
 Visit the Steps for Success: Facial Coverings page for more details.
+Given current research, gaiters are no longer acceptable at school.

 What happens if a student or faculty/staff member presents with COVID-19 symptoms or tests positive for COVID-19?